 There are some plants that just take a long time to go from seed to harvest.
 Broccoli, cabbage, and cauliflower for example.
 Giving these plants a head start in the house give them growing time for you to be able to harvest them before the end of summer/autumn.

-Tomatoes, peppers, and eggplant can take many months before they begin producing edible fruits.
+Tomatoes, peppers, and eggplant can take a couple of months before they begin producing edible fruits.
 Starting them indoors means you’ll be harvesting sooner and longer before chilly fall weather returns once again.

 You just want to avoid planting too soon.
 Cucumbers do not like to be moved once they have passed the sprout stage for example and it would be a shame to have your plants die after all your hard work.